Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Methodology

 \subsection{Mutual Learning Module}

 The mutual learning module promotes collaboration among sub-networks and enhances the fusion of diverse features \cite{10122197}.
-The experiments in Section III-C visualize the effect of this strategy.
-As illustrated in Fig. \ref{interation}, this module uses KL divergence to align the entropy and feature similarity of paired networks.
+The experiments in Section \ref{visualization} visualize the effect of this strategy.
+This module uses KL divergence to align the entropy and feature similarity of paired networks.

-Taking features $\boldsymbol{f_{cnn}}$ and $\boldsymbol{f_{trans}}$ as an example, their feature similarity is defined by cosine similarity:
+Taking features $\boldsymbol{f}_{cnn}$ and $\boldsymbol{f}_{trans}$ as an example, their feature similarity is defined by cosine similarity:

 Each sub-network produces a classification probability $\boldsymbol{z}$, from which the categorical probability distribution is derived as:

 where $i \in B$ and $j \in C$ denote the sample and category indices, respectively, with $B$ samples for a batch and $C$ classes. $H^{(i)}$ represents the entropy.
 Thus, the classification entropies are denoted as $H_{cnn}$, $H_{trans}$, and $H_{mamba}$.